 Welcome to my research homepage!
 Here you can find out more about my current research and my previous activities.
 I am also planning to start a blog if I find time so keep an eye out.
-I currently work within the GriffinLab at UCL, whose focus is on the analysis and processing of images for the purposes of detection, classification and quantification.
+I currently work within the COMPASS (Computational Security Science) grouping at UCL, whose focus is on developing state-of-the-art computational methods for the exploitation of security imagery.

 Below I give a quick motivation for my current interest, namely developing methods for the automated analysis of imagery for border security.

 Throughout history humans have tried to optimise trade, be it the domestication of the camel to allow transport of spices and silk, or the introduction of the ISO standards on containerisation to simplify international trade.
 The benefit of trade is that a geopolitical region can swap locally abundant items for those that are locally scarce.
 Such items were, and still are, mainly natural resources.
 However, items may also include the products that can be engineered from those resources, or the experience and skill-set of the engineers that build them.
 In the last century technology has facilitated international trade by land, sea and air.
 It is now possible to trade items anywhere on earth within hours, or even instantly when services are traded on the Internet.
 People are even able to trade Britain, with its scarce solar resources, for places on the other side of the world, like Australia, which has a plentiful supply.